Safei-Ashraf/Custom-Template/README.md

             -   `....`
         -   To test a change locally
             -   `....`
-        -   To test a change remotly
+        -   To test a change remotely
             -   `...`
         -   To submit a patch
             -   `...`